 Child custody is determined according to the standard of the child's "best interests."
 This means that a Court's primary concern when considering an award of custody is what will actually benefit the child the most, rather than what benefits the parents, other family members, or the state.

 This concept is central to any determination of custody by a North Carolina Family Law Judge.
-The best interests of child requires a Court to hear and consider significant amount of evidence, and that evidence must be prepared and presented by the parties, as the Court will generally not make any independent inquiries into the child’s life or the parties.
+The best interests of child requires a Court to hear and consider significant amount of evidence.
+That evidence must be prepared and presented by the parties, as the Court will generally not make any independent inquiries into the child's life or the parties.

-In other words, it is up to you to “prove” your case and not the Judge.
-If you have an attorney, that attorney will prepare your case (with your help of course) and ensure that the evidence is presented correctly.
+In other words, it is up to you to "prove" your case and not the Judge.
+If you have an attorney, that attorney will prepare your case (with your help) and ensure that the evidence is presented correctly.

 How Does the Court Determine the Best Interests of a Child?

 Courts consider many factors when determining what actually is in the child's best interests.

 Naturally, a Court will have to consider what the options are for the child(ren) in each case and weigh those options before making any kind of decision.
 The Court must also consider the law, and gather enough information to effectively gauge what kind of custodial arrangement would best serve the child.

 Most child custody cases in North Carolina involve a biological mother and a biological father having a dispute over where the child will live and with whom.
 The Court has a simple choice of either placing the child primarily with the mother or the father and then creating a visitation schedule for the other parent.

 What Does the Court Look for?

 It is important to understand that there is no formal list or criteria that a Court will review when determining custody The following is a general list of the broad issues that a Court will want to consider in making a determination of custody: